 In branding, design brings together various communication systems: business cards, logos, adverts, etc. and turns them into a visual system that is unique to that brand.
 Below are a few benefits of good design:

 Tell your story:

 People like pretty things and remember things that are attractive and eye-catching.
-Brands should be consistently well curated across all of its platforms to ensure that that your brand looks well-considered and professional.
+Brands should be consistently well curated across all of their platforms to ensure that that the brand looks well-considered and professional, at all times.

-According to this article on Canva, consumers are actually more trusting of organisations with well designed websites and are more likely to spend more time on the website, as well as return to it.
-We live in a digital world, with many brands vying for the attention of the same group of consumers.
-Consumers know that they have options and they have the means to explore them.
+According to this article on Canva, consumers are actually more trusting of organisations with well designed websites and are more likely to spend more time on that website, as well as return to it.
+We live in a digital world, with many brands vying for the attention of the same group of consumers and consumers know that they have options and they have the means to explore them.
 So why discount your brand by presenting it poorly?
 Even if you have the superior product – many consumers will go to another company, simply because it’s better presented.

 Nothing man-made appears without a cover, a label or some form of packaging.
 We are lured into reading the book with the graphic portrayal of a murder mystery on the cover.
 We become familiar with the label of our favourite wine and know to look for the meticulously crafted wordmark on the shelf.
 Millions recognise the carefully curved ‘C’ of Coca Cola or the iconic 4 colours that give Google an identity.
 These products and brands rely on graphic design to craft their iconic symbols and memorable visual styles.
 Audiences will consciously, or subconsciously, be influenced by the visual cues brands portray.
 Your cereal box, bank card, building signage and advert is made up of a collection of graphic design elements.
 These elements should have a well crafted, consistent and considered appearance that will build a strong brand image.

 Design isn’t a skill that you want to overlooked or underrated.
 Good design can only add value to your brand and bring your organisation closer to its goals.
 Does your brand look and feel like a winner?